acrenwelge/btc-wallet/features.md

 * Update contacts
 * Delete contacts
 * BTC address verification (any time a btc address is input)
+* Timeout - logout user after a certain amount of time of inactivity

 Bugs fixed:
 ✅ Off by one error in contact selection